milanz14/savee/README.md

 <img src="_/../_images/table.png"/>

-# To Play Locally
+# How to Install and Run the Project

 - `git clone` this repository
 - `cd savee`
 - `npm i`
 - `npm run start`
-- Ideally you will also require a firebase configuration which you can initialize at the [firebase website](www.firebase.google.com)
+- Ideally you will also require a firebase configuration which you can initialize at the [firebase website](https://firebase.google.com/)
 - Drop your configuration keys into a `.env` file, add that file to `.gitignore`

 # Future Plans